 Hydro One Remote Communities' business is exempt from a number of sections of the Electricity Act which relate to the competitive market.
 For example, Hydro One Remote Communities continues to apply bundled rates to customers in remote communities.
 Hydro One Remote Communities' business is operated on a break-even basis, without a return on equity included in rates.
-As a result, any net income or loss in the year related to the regulated operations of Hydro One Remote Communities is recorded in a regulatory variance account for inclusion in the calculation of future customer rates.
+As a result, any net income or loss in the year related to the regulated operations of Hydro One Remote Communities is recorded in a regulatory variance account for disposition in future rate applications.